Cold Hardy Annual Herbs for Southern California

 Dill

 It always bothered me that dill and cucumbers aren’t really in season at the same time here in Southern California.
+Personally, dill is the most verdant and flavorful during the colder months here in SoCal.
+By the time the cucumbers are ready in the warmer months, the dill is mostly just flowers and seeds.
 I do try and push my dill into the Summer for as long as possible, and start my cucumbers as early as possible, but inevitably it’s never quite i-dill (get it?).
 Dill grows amazingly well all through Winter and Spring for me (being cold hardy at least down to 25-30 degrees), and has become my go-to herb for mixing with yogurt and for drying to toss with homemade popcorn.
 Yes, you can dehydrate dill using the same process I share for dehydrating basil, and it turns out to be a great addition to the kitchen pantry!

 I’ve heard some gardeners struggle with dill, and maybe that has to do with variety?
 I discovered ‘dukat’ leafy a few years ago and now I only grow that variety because it’s so successful in my climate.
 As with most things gardening, your climate really matters, as does finding varieties that perform well in your climate.
 Try a few varieties and see what works for you!